data-gymnasia/courses/content/programming-in-python/content.md

 <p></p>

+Note that when an error occurs in your code, you get a **traceback** which helps you identify the source of the error.

 ### Functions

 A **function** performs a particular task.
 For example, _{code.language-python}print(x)_ writes a string representation of the value of the variable _{code.language-python}x_ to the screen.